mariainesdff/mariainesdff.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am María Inés, Postdoctoral Researcher at <a href="https://matematicas.uam.es" target="_blank">Universidad Autónoma de Madrid</a>.
+I am María Inés, a Postdoctoral Researcher at <a href="https://matematicas.uam.es" target="_blank">Universidad Autónoma de Madrid</a>.
 Previously, I worked as a Research Associate at Imperial College London, in
 <a href="https://www.imperial.ac.uk/people/k.buzzard" target="_blank">Kevin Buzzard</a>'s
 research group.
 Before joining Imperial College, I worked as an Assistant Professor (Profesor Ayudante Doctor) at Universidad Nebrija.
 I earned my PhD in Mathematics from Boston University in